-- No need for perfection here.
-Just roughly align the images and tap Done.
+- No need for perfection here – roughly align the images and tap Done.

 5. Measuring the room

-Take a wide figure-8 scan (this step has to be repeated)
+Take a wide figure-8 scan (please note, this step has to be repeated)

 - During the measuring step, stand in place and sweep your phone in a slow and wide figure-8 motion.
-Start measuring at the center of the area you would like to design.
+Start measuring at the centre of the area you’d like to design.

 - Cover a wide area in front of you.
 Ideally, you can cover the entire area that will be captured in the wide-angle picture.